jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Because that's what player gods say after a new philosophy clicks, and they've taken control of the levers of power.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZOiPQ8nqB1s?start=15" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+_It's the extras of the Industrial Age who complain because they've forgotten how fun it is to play the game of civilization.
+Wouldn't it be cool to love more stuff in your life?
+Credit: [Netflix](https://youtu.be/ZOiPQ8nqB1s).
+[Reader Mode.](https://youtu.be/ZOiPQ8nqB1s?t=15)_

 [Prior Chapter](https://www.techvolution.io/a-new-philosophy-intermission) | [**Next Chapter**](https://www.techvolution.io/a-new-philosophy-mid-point)

 # Techvolution: A New Philosophy - Mid Point